skip to Main Content

 Change Over Time, a program where students explore exhibits and artifacts to understand changes in the workforce (immigration/gender history), working conditions (labor history), sustainability/regulations, and vessels/gear/technology.
 Appropriate for middle to high school students.
 (60-90 minutes)

-Mysteries of the Deep, to be offered from July-October 2023.
-Students explore mythical and real-life sea creatures from around the world, with a science or art activity.
-Related themes include climate change, geography, mythology (all ages) Appropriate for all ages.
+Younger students explore mythical and real-life sea creatures from around the world, with a science or art activity.
+Older students analyze stories of sea monster encounters and hoaxes and determine fact from fiction utilizing primary documents.
+Related themes include climate change, geography, myths and legends, storytelling, hoaxes, and art.
+Appropriate for all ages.
 (60-90 minutes)

 Working on the Waterfront, an introduction to career paths in the fishing industry.
 Appropriate for middle to high school students.
 (60-90 minutes)

 Programs can be tailored to the particular interests and ages of students.
-For more information or to schedule a group visit, email Allison at Programs@FishingHeritageCenter.org or call (508) 993-8894.
+For more information or to schedule a group visit, email Joe Ritter at Programs@FishingHeritageCenter.org or call (508) 993-8894.

 Click here to access digital educational resources including our Virtual Vessel Tour.